AlbertVilaCalvo/Commands/README.md

 `yarn global add <package_name>`

-Upgrade global packages one by one:
+Upgrade global packages one by one (lists all packages and versions and allows to choose):

 `yarn global upgrade-interactive`

-(lists all packages and versions and allows to choose)

 Upgrade global packages all at once: